DoctorCobweb/order-up-1-using-webpack/src/main-process/knuckle-dragger/README.md

 2.  in rules.js of npos package, you need to change 'r': 0 to 'r': 1 in the ESC rules array.  failing to do this will crash the parser when using a docket with two colours,  black and red.

+3. electron-redux: if you DONT adhere to the following, then you will still be able to add/remove/etc an item from the store but it WILL NOT be shared across main & renderer processes:
+Actions MUST be FSA compliant.
+Meaning, the action has a `type` and `payload` property.

 ## RUN

 1. make sure rethinkdb is installed on computer and running